-In 2022, 46 defendants representing 49 cases successfully completed 143 hours of CSW under ACS supervision.
-At the standardized \$20 per hour rate used by the court to value CSW hours, this represents a \$2,860 return to the community through participating not-for-profit agencies.
+In 2023, 71 hours of CSW under ACS supervision was successfully completed.
+At the standardized \$20 per hour rate used by the court to value CSW hours, this represents a \$1,420 return to the community through participating not-for-profit agencies.